 Chocolate Chickpea Protein Donuts

-Protein donuts.
+Chocolate chickpea protein donuts.
 Grain-free, gluten-free.
 Delicious and healthy.
 You are looking at donuts made from a can of chickpeas.
 No protein powder.
 Not chickpea flour.
 REAL chickpeas.
 I used canned but fresh and boiled work too.

 The chickpeas are pureed into the batter and make the donuts creamy as well as cakey, and full of protein and fiber.